scriptotek/almar/README.md

 ### List documents

-If you just want a list of documents without making any changes, use `almar list`:
+The `list` command can be used to list which documents match a query without making any changes:

     almar list '650 Term'

-Optionally with titles:

-    almar list '650 Term' --titles

 ### More complex edits